-This paper is organized as follows: In Section 2, we propose SQL^P , an extension of SQL for adhoc P2P systems.
-To this end, we define a system model, we investigate language requirements and propose the syntax and semantics of SQL^P .
-In Section 3, we extend the relational algebra with novel operators and algorithms in order to map SQL^P queries to query plans.
-In Section 4, we discuss implementation issues.
-Finally, in Section 5, we discuss related work and in Section 6, we conclude our results and discuss topics for future work.
+This article is organized as follows: in the second section, we propose SQL^{P} , an extension of SQL for ad hoc P2P systems.
+To this end, we define a system model; we investigate language requirements and propose the syntax and semantics of SQL^{P} .
+In the third section, we extend the relational algebra with novel operators and algorithms in order to map SQL^{P} queries to query plans.
+In the fourth section, we discuss implementation issues.
+Finally, in the fifth section, we discuss related work and in the sixth section, we conclude our results and discuss topics for future work.

-2 SQL FOR PEERS: SYSTEM MODEL, REQUIREMENTS, SYNTAX AND SEMANTICS
+SQL FOR PEERS: SYSTEM MODEL, REQUIREMENTS, SYNTAX AND SEMANTICS define SQL^P, an extension of SQL for ad hoc P2P systems.

 In this section, we formally define the system model.
-Then, we move on to formally define SQL^{P} , an extension of SQL for ad-hoc P2P systems.
+Then, we move on to formally

-2.1 System Model
+System Model

-A bird's eye view of the system infrastructure is modeled by a graph G(V,E), comprising a set of nodes V and a set of edges E (Fig. 1).
-Each node in our system graph is a peer and each edge $e = \langle u,v \rangle$ stands for the fact that node u can communicate with node v.
-The notion 'can communicate' means that peer u can send data or make a request for data to v - in other words, the edge $\langle u,v \rangle$ implies that peer u assumes (a) knowledge of existence and (b) network connectivity with node v.
-The edges are directed, in the sense that although node u can communicate with v, the inverse does not hold (an edge $\langle v,u \rangle$ would be required to demonstrate such a fact).
-This is quite frequent in modern ad-hoc networks and deeply affects the design of efficient routing protocols (Abolhasan, Wysocki, & Dutkiewicz, 2004).
+A bird's eye view of the system infrastructure is modeled by a graph G(V,E), comprising a set of nodes V and a set of edges E(Figure 1).
+Each node in our system graph is a peer and each edge $e = \langle u, v \rangle$ stands for the fact that node u can communicate with node v.
+The notion 'can communicate' means that peer u can send data or make a request for data to v - in other words, the edge $\langle u, v \rangle$ implies that peer u assumes (a) knowledge of existence and (b) network connectivity with node v.
+The edges are directed in the sense that although node ucan communicate with v, the inverse does not hold (an edge < v, u > would be required to demonstrate such a fact).
+This is quite frequent in modern ad hoc networks and deeply affects the design of efficient routing protocols (Abolhasan, Wysocki, & Dutkiewicz, 2004).
 In the sequel, we will also refer to an edge between two nodes as a direct link.
 To discriminate between different nodes, each node is characterized by a globally unique identifier, peer id.

-Fig. 1.
+Figure 1.
 A system's graph G(V,E)